alynch4047/theia/doc/pull-requests.md

 <a name="completing-pr"></a>
-- [2.](#completing-pr) If a PR is important, but an author cannot or does not want to address outstanding issues, then maintainers can complete the PR with additional commits provided that the original author accepted the [ECA](https://github.com/eclipse-theia/theia/blob/master/CONTRIBUTING.md#eclipse-contributor-agreement) and their commits are preserved ([signed-off](https://github.com/eclipse-theia/theia/blob/master/CONTRIBUTING.md#sign-your-work)).
+- [2.](#completing-pr) If a PR is important, but an author cannot or does not want to address outstanding issues, then maintainers can complete the PR with additional commits provided that the original author accepted the [ECA](https://github.com/eclipse-theia/theia/blob/master/CONTRIBUTING.md#eclipse-contributor-agreement) and their commits are preserved - the original author's work should not be squashed away.
 <a name="suggesting-help-on-pr"></a>
 - [3.](#suggesting-help-on-pr) Reviewers should offer their help via a comment to avoid intervening in an author's work.
 <a name="landing-stale-pr"></a>